 Do you know what my favorite breakfast in the whole world is?
 Hint: Classic Eggs Benedict.
 Ok, so I just straight up told ya.
 That’s because I don’t like to mess around in the morning.
-Just gimme my Eggs Benedict and I’m happy.
-And don’t talk to me.
+Just gimme my Eggs Benedict, and I’m happy.
+And don’t talk to me until around 10:00 am.

 And that last part?
 Don’t talk to me?
 I am NOT a morning person.
-It takes about two hours for my brain to wrap around even simple conversation.
-Actually that’s why my Classic Eggs Benedict will always be served for brunch, not breakfast.
+It takes about two hours for my brain to wrap around even a simple conversation.
+Actually, that’s why my Classic Eggs Benedict will always be served for brunch, not breakfast – and why I have a game plan when I make this dish.

 About Classic Eggs Benedict: